ymyzk/tox-gh-actions/README.md

 This project tries not to introduce backward incompatibles changes as much as possible so that users don't need to update their project's configuration too frequently.

+tox-gh-actions 3.x may drop support of unsupported Python 3.y versions in the future without bumping its major version.

 ## Understanding Behavior of tox-gh-actions
 ### How tox-gh-actions Works